GPrzyborowski/weather-app/README.md

 # A simple weather app.

-This project is basing on the https://openweathermap.org/ API.
+This project is based on the https://openweathermap.org/ API.

 ## Features